apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Zhichao Zhang -- Improvements in SQL; bug fixes in Streaming; documentation in Core
  * Zhongshuai Pei -- Improvements and bug fixes in SQL
  * Zoltan Zvara -- Bug fixes in Core and YARN
+ * Zongheng Yang -- New features in SparkR

 _Thanks to everyone who contributed!_